Section 1- Technology at Northern Michigan University

 ■ Illegal Downloading (and Sharing) of Copyrighted Materials

-The use of NMU laptops or the NMU network to illegally download copyrighted materials is strictly prohibited and is subject to disciplinary action by the Dean of Students Office as well as possible legal action by the infringed-upon parties.
+The use of NMU mobile devices or the NMU network to illegally download copyrighted materials is strictly prohibited and is subject to disciplinary action by the Dean of Students Office as well as possible legal action by the infringed-upon parties.
 To respect the shared nature of resources you shall avoid activities that unreasonably tax system resources or that, through frivolous use, goes beyond the intended use of the system.
 This includes sending chain letters, spam, or broadcast messages to lists or individuals, and other types of use which would cause network congestion or otherwise interfere with the work of others.

 Unauthorized copying or downloading (and sharing) of copyrighted material is a violation of U.S. copyright laws.
 You may not redistribute copyrighted software, music, or other information and you may not attempt to override copy protection on commercial software.
-You can find this policy on-line in the Student Handbook at /dso/node/62, on page 57, Part 3 (Computer Network Acceptable Use Policy).
+You can find this policy on-line in the Student Handbook at /dso/node/62, on page 57, Part 3 (Network Acceptable Use Policy).